Docs

 • set :marketplace {:visible true}

-• run equivalent CLI update flags for public visibility
+• run equivalent CLI update flags for public visibility, including

 • release or promote a public/end-user flow